danfuzz/samizdat/doc/language-guide/06-parsing.md

 arguments and behavior.

 A parsing function always accepts exactly two arguments.
-The first argument is a `yield` function.
-The `yield` function is used to indicate the result of parsing, which can either be an arbitrary non-void value to indicate parsing success, or void to indicate parsing failure.
+The first argument is a "yield box", `box`.
+This is used to indicate the result of parsing, which can either be an arbitrary non-void value to indicate parsing success, or void to indicate parsing failure.
 The second argument is the `input`.
-The input is a list of elements to be parsed.
+The input is a generator for terminal elements to be parsed.

-A parsing function, upon success when called, must do two things: It must call its `yield` to indicate the non-void result of parsing.
+A parsing function, upon success when called, must do two things: It must call `boxSet` on its yield `box` to indicate the non-void result of parsing.
 Then, it must return a replacement `input` for use as the input to subsequent parsers, that reflects the removal of whatever elements were consumed by the parsing (including none).
-If the parsing function consumed all of its given input, then it must return `[]` (that is, the empty list).
+If the parsing function consumed all of its given input, then it must return a voided generator (that is, one which yields and returns void when called).

-A parsing function, upon failure when called, must do two things: It must call its `yield` with no argument to indicate a void result of parsing.
+A parsing function, upon failure when called, must do two things: It must call its yield `box` with no argument to indicate a void result of parsing.
 Then, it must also return void.

 The syntax below provides a convenient way to define standard-form